Easter is one of the most important festivities for Christians.

 Easter is a holiday celebrating the resurrection of Jesus from the dead.
 As per the new testament, this occurred on the third day after his crucifixion by the Romans.

 However, to make it a bit more complex, not all Christians celebrate Easter at the same time.
-Orthodox churches still use the Julian Calendar, which was officially replaced later for the Gregorian one.
-This means the Orthodox countries celebrate Easter about 1 or 2 weeks later.
+Orthodox churches still use the Julian Calendar, which was officially replaced later by the Gregorian one.
+This means that Orthodox countries celebrate Easter about 1 or 2 weeks later.
 Countries with a large Orthodox population, mostly located in Eastern Europe are Bulgaria, Georgia, Greece, Macedonia, Montenegro, Romania, Russia, Serbia, Ukraine, etc.

 There are few special years where both Eastern and Western calendars match.
 This is exactly what will happen in 2017!
-Everyone will celebrate on Sunday, April 16, which makes the event quite unique.
+Everyone will celebrate on Sunday, April 16, which makes the event unique.

 Although celebrations in Europe are similar, each country has a special tradition.
-Below our top 5 choices.
+Below are our top 5 choices.

 The week of Easter begins on Palm Sunday, which is the previous Sunday to Easter.
 In Roman times, royalty was welcomed by waving palm branches.
 When Jesus arrived in Jerusalem on what is now known as Palm Sunday, people welcomed him with palm branches carpeting the streets and waving them.
 Today, on Palm Sunday, Christians carry palm branches in parades and also churches are decorated with them.

-In Easter Sunday, people exchange chocolate eggs and other fine gifts.
+On Easter Sunday, people exchange chocolate eggs and other fine gifts.
 Some time ago, real chicken eggs were used.
 These were boiled and then painted in different colours and then exchanged.
 Of course, having now the chocolate eggs makes it a bit more interesting and tempting.

-The Easter bunny is a famous character in England.
+The Easter Bunny is a famous character in England.
 However, the first edible Easter bunnies appeared in Germany during the early 1800s, and they were made of pastry and sugar.
 Nowadays they are sold as chocolate bunnies.
 In the UK children believe that if they are good the “Easter Bunny ” will leave (chocolate) eggs for them.

 Traditionally, women could wear flowery bonnets on Easter Day.
 Although it is not used anymore, even today in Battersea in London there is a special Easter Parade, where hand-made bonnets are shown off and some people still offer these as a gift.

 A typical treat in England during Easter is the hot-cross bun, a lightly sweet yeast pastry containing raisins or currants.
-Before baking, a cross is slashed in the top of the bun.
+Before baking, a cross is slashed at the top of the bun.
 After baking, a confectioners sugar icing is used to fill the cross.